Billy Roche: Other work

 In 2005, Roche handpicked students from all over Wexford for tutoring.
 Together they invented the first 'Novus' magazine, which went on sale a number of days after the group disbanded.
 These students, who were tutored by Roche and his longtime friend Eoin Colfer (author of the internationally acclaimed Artemis Fowl novels), were the first in a long line of students under Roche's coaching.

 Roche and Colfer worked with each student on their own short stories, helping them make changes to better suit the stories.
 Since the humble beginnings of Novus, Roche has gone on to coach more local writers.
 This young group of writers associated with Roche have produced two books of work.
-Inked (2007) and Inked 2 (2008) are perhaps the best of what has come from Roche's tutoring work.
+Inked (2007) and Inked 2 (2008) are notable examples of Roche's work.

 In 2007 he was elected a member of Aosdána.